 You know all about the dreaded scale.
 You see it every morning and step on it every night, but you still can’t understand why the numbers just won’t go down.
 You’ve heard if you eat right and exercise that the bounty of endless weight loss can be yours for the taking.
 So what’s going on?
 Why can’t you seem to lose weight?
+Does sleep help to lose weight?
 The answer may lie in how well you’ve been sleeping.

 If you’ve been counting calories and hitting the gym but staying up all night to finish those Netflix marathons, you could be impeding your own progress.
 To get your body to its prime operating level, you need to balance your exercise, food, and sleep schedule.
-Together exercise, diet, and sleep create the foundation for long-term health and well-being.
-Working hand in hand, a healthy diet can enhance sleep quality and duration, and getting consistent high-quality sleep can actually help you eat better.
-Research shows that when sleep deprived, you’re more likely to consume foods high in calories, fat, and sugar.
-In this article we’ll go over what an optimal sleep-promoting diet should look like, what things to avoid before bed, and how to harness your diet to get a great night’s rest.
+Together, exercise, diet, and sleep create the foundation for long-term health and well-being.
+Working hand in hand, a healthy diet can help you fall asleep fast, enhance sleep quality and duration, and getting consistent high-quality sleep can actually help you eat better.
+Research shows that when sleep-deprived, you’re more likely to consume foods high in calories, fat, and sugar.
+In this article, we’ll go over what an optimal sleep-promoting diet should look like, what things to avoid before bed, and how to harness your diet to get a great night’s rest.

 What Should Your Sleep Diet Look Like?

 Broadly speaking, your sleep diet looks very much like a diet that you’ve been using to try to lose weight.
 A sleep-promoting diet is varied and rich in fruits and vegetables and whole grains, lean proteins, and dairy.
+Be wary of supplements for sleeping as many are not as effective as advertised.
+Be wary of supplements for sleeping as many are not as effective as advertised.
 A diet healthy for sleep also manages portion size, and limits amounts of high-sugar and heavily processed foods you take in each day.
 Nutrients found in a range of healthy foods provide particular benefits to sleep.
-For example, foods rich in tryptophan are highly beneficial for sleep.
-Tryptophan is an amino acid that is involved in the production of the sleep-friendly neurotransmitter serotonin.
-Tryptophan works in concert with calcium to help the production of the melatonin, a hormone essential to sleep.
-Tryptophan-rich foods include bananas, dark greens, soy products, meats and fish, nuts such as cashews and walnuts.
-Turkey also contains this nutrient that’s responsible for your Thanksgiving Day need to nap.

 Are there Foods that Keep You Awake?

-While many foods are healthful to sleep, other foods can actually undermine your nightly rest.
+While many foods are healthful to sleep, other foods can actually cause trouble sleeping.
 Foods that can interfere with sleep include high-sugar, high-carbohydrate, heavily-processed foods.
 The same junk food that’s problematic for your waistline can also be troublesome to your sleep.
 Eating sugary foods throughout the day can cause pronounced changes to blood sugar, which can bring on feelings of fatigue that can alter your daily routine and your sleep patterns at night.
 Large meals high in carbohydrates can have a similar effect on blood sugar.
 Eating heavy meals close to bedtime interferes with the body’s process of winding down for sleep.

 Should You Eat and Drink Before Bed?

 When creating a plan for a healthier lifestyle, don’t just think about your waking health.
 Make your sleep health a factor too.
-Selecting food choices that are good for your waistline and your evening shut-eye will yield amazing rewards in no time at all.
+Selecting food and sleep drink choices that are good for your waistline and your evening shut-eye will yield amazing rewards in no time at all.